Take Five : Keep calm and raise rates

 4/HITTING THE ROAD

-Expectations the first trip to Beijing in five years for a U.S. Secretary of State could yield a breakthrough between the world's top two economies have been downplayed by the team for top diplomat Antony Blinken, who is expected - according to Chinese state media - to visit on June 18-19.
+Expectations that the first trip to Beijing in five years for a U.S. Secretary of State could yield a breakthrough between the world's top two economies have been downplayed by the team for top diplomat Antony Blinken, who on Monday was wrapping up a second and final day of a rare visit to China.
+The key question was whether Blinken would also meet Chinese President Xi Jinping later in the day.

 Cautious optimism is in the air in London as well, where Western policy makers are gathering on June 21-22 for the Ukraine Recovery Conference to tackle issues from short-term financing, to long-term reconstruction costs.
 The event is held after the breach of the huge Soviet-era dam on the Dnipro river, which experts warn will have a huge impact not only on Ukraine but also on global food security.